 Using Sales Navigator’s native InMail credits for outreach is like bringing a knife to a gunfight.
 50 messages per month simply cannot compete with properly automated workflows that generate hundreds or thousands of conversations.

-The smart approach in 2026 is extracting your Sales Navigator leads, then using AI-powered messaging to reach them at scale through connection requests and direct messages.
+The smart approach is extracting your Sales Navigator leads through a back-end integration, then using AI-powered messaging to reach them at scale through connection requests and direct messages.

-Tools like SBL.so make this entire workflow seamless.
-Paste your Sales Navigator URL, let the AI personalize your messages, and watch conversations start appearing in your inbox.
+Tools like Sbl.so make this entire workflow seamless.
+Paste your Sales Navigator URL, let the AI personalize your messages, layer in multi-channel follow-ups, and watch conversations start appearing in your inbox.

 It’s the difference between manually grinding through 50 InMails per month and running a proper outbound machine that books calls while you sleep.